 G'day Alistair,

-I enjoy car stuff so the 'stang really caught me eye, the Seattle Needle is a great shot from a really well conceived and different angle, good to see new viewpoints, but SmashMouthBW-lores is stunning!
+Great to see new member's posting, good stuff and welcome I enjoy car stuff so the 'stang really caught me eye, the Seattle Needle is a great shot from a really well conceived and different angle, good to see new viewpoints, but SmashMouthBW-lores is stunning!
 That's an advertising poster or album cover right there!
 Great image and capture, that one really grabbed my attention....

 Thanks for posting